 The Duke University School of Nursing (DUSON) invites applications from senior nurse scientists with a consistent history of federal funding over a sustained period of time demonstrating a well-established program of research.
 Successful candidates will have a PhD or DNSc and will be a highly accomplished federally-funded nurse researcher with evidence of strong potential for continued funding.
 Teaching contributions and research mentorship are expected, as are continued research productivity and scholarly contributions.
 Eligible candidates must currently be at the rank of professor and eligible for appointment at the rank of tenured Distinguished Professor at Duke University.
 For more information about this position and application instructions click here.

-Pediatric Nurse Practitioner Faculty
+Nurse Anesthesia Faculty